 Obviously this type of minimalistic industrial design is somewhat subjective, but I can say that the box does appear to be a little bit lost in a traditional component slot of home entertainment furniture.
 That said, it's so small you might be able to whack it on top of another device and save yourself a slot.

-Our test unit was black, but there is a white unit available, which could potentially be slightly more pleasing aesthetically.
+Our test unit was black, but there is a white unit exclusively available for iiNet customers, which could potentially be slightly more pleasing aesthetically.

 There are a couple of lights that pop up when the device is powered on or recording, as well as when there's an internet connection, so you get some visual insight into what the device is doing.

 The back of the box houses all the connections, and herein lies the first concern we had with the device.